Zack-Bloodshot/ffmpeger/README.md

 The bot takes ffmpeg commands and tries to eval them
 </li>
 <li>
-The syntax orwhat commands to send the bot at the moment is <b>ffmpeg (cmds) (output extension)</b>, and reply to the file to use it as the input.'
+The syntax or what commands to send the bot at the moment is <b>ffmpeg (cmds) (output extension)</b>, and reply to the file to use it as the input.'
 </li>
 </ul>